Kokona Ishikawa

-Kokona Ishikawa (石川 心菜, Ishikawa Kokona) is a Japanese badminton player who specializes in doubles.
-A bronze medalist in girls' doubles at the 2022 World Junior Championships, she has since won two women's doubles titles on the International Challenge.
-Ishikawa achieved a career-high women's doubles ranking of No. 35 on 10 December 2024.
-A former member of the Japanese national team, she currently plays for the Gifu Bluvic badminton team.
+Kokona Ishikawa (石川 心菜, Ishikawa Kokona) is a Japanese badminton player who competes in doubles.
+A bronze medalist in girls' doubles at the 2022 World Junior Championships, she has won a World Tour Super 100 title at the 2025 Kaohsiung Masters.
+Ishikawa achieved a career-high women's doubles ranking of No. 23.
+A former member of the Japanese national team, she plays for the Gifu Bluvic badminton team.

 Early career

 Born in Tokyo, Ishikawa attended Aomori Yamada Junior and Senior High Schools, where she won several national titles.
 In 2021, she and Hina Osawa won the girls' doubles title at the National High School Invitational Tournament, for which they received the All Japan High School Athletic Federation's Excellent Player Award.
 She also won the All Japan Junior Open doubles with Miyu Ogasawara.

 The following year, she partnered with Riko Kiyose to win the girls' doubles title at the National High School Championships (Inter-High).
 As team captain, she also led Aomori Yamada to a second consecutive victory in the girls' team event at the National Sports Festival.
 For these achievements, Ishikawa and Kiyose were presented with the 17th Tō-Ō Nippō Sports Award.

 On the international junior circuit in 2022, Ishikawa won the girls' singles title at the Malaysia Junior International, defeating compatriot Tomoka Miyazaki in the final.
 She won two bronze medals at the 2022 World Junior Championships, in the mixed team event and in girls' doubles with Kiyose.
 The pair was defeated in the semifinals by the eventual champions, Liu Shengshu and Wang Tingge of China.
 At her high school graduation on 1 March 2023, Ishikawa received the school's Chairman's Special Award.
-Ishikawa then joined the NTT East badminton team in April 2023.
+She joined the NTT East badminton team in April 2023.

 Career

+2023–2024: Senior debut and first international title

 Ishikawa partnered with Mio Konegawa from 2023 to 2024, and the pair was selected for the 2024 Japanese national team.
-With Konegawa, she won her first senior international title at the 2024 Saipan International and finished as a runner-up at four other tournaments: the 2023 Thailand International, the 2023 Bahrain International, the 2024 Vietnam International, and the 2024 Denmark Challenge.
-The pair achieved a career-high women's doubles ranking of No. 35 on 10 December 2024.
+With Konegawa, she won her first senior international title at the 2024 Saipan International.
+The pair also finished as runners-up at four tournaments: the 2023 Thailand International, the 2023 Bahrain International, the 2024 Vietnam International, and the 2024 Denmark Challenge.
+They achieved a career-high women's doubles ranking of No. 35 on 10 December 2024.

+2025: First World Tour title

-In 2025, Ishikawa transferred to the Gifu Bluvic badminton team and began a new partnership with Ririna Hiramoto.
-The pair won their first BWF World Tour title at the Super 100 Kaohsiung Masters.
-They also won the Northern Marianas Open and finished as runners-up at the Super 100 Indonesia Masters.
-At the Northern Marianas Open, Ishikawa also finished as runner-up in mixed doubles with Haruki Kawabe.
+In 2025, Ishikawa transferred to the Gifu Bluvic badminton team and formed a new partnership with Ririna Hiramoto.
+The duo won the Northern Marianas Open in August; at the same tournament, Ishikawa finished as the mixed doubles runner-up with Haruki Kawabe.
+Later that year, Ishikawa and Hiramoto secured their first BWF World Tour title at the Super 100 Kaohsiung Masters in September.
+They also finished as runners-up at the Super 100 Indonesia Masters I and reached the semifinals of the Indonesia Masters II.
+The pair concluded the 2025 season with a semifinal appearance at the Super 500 Australian Open.